$22.16-$27.45 hourly / $3,840.38-$4,757.56 monthly / $46,084.56-$57,090.72 annual

-Accurately organize, maintain, and retrieve records
+Accurately organize, maintain, and retrieve records and files

 Establish and maintain effective working relationships with administrators, staff, public, and students

-Learn general and specialized computer applications
+Learn specialized computer applications

 Our class specification generally describes the duties, responsibilities, and requirements characteristic of the position(s) within this job class.
 The duties, responsibilities, and requirements of a particular position within this class may vary from the duties of other positions within the class.